What are the tax benefits of an easement?

 Federal and Virginia Income Tax Deduction

 Conservation easements, when properly structured, can result in a charitable contribution deduction for the donor.
-The potential deduction amounts to 100% the theoretical decline in property value before and after the easement is established.
-The maximum deduction for any one year, however, is limited based on the income level of the donor.
-For tax year 2012, the maximum deduction for an individual donor is 30% of the donor’s Adjusted Gross Income (AGI).
-If any portion of the deduction is disallowed due to this AGI limitation, then the remaining deduction carries forward for a maximum of five years.
+The potential deduction amounts to 100% the difference in property value before and after the easement is established.
+This decline in value must be determined by a qualified appraiser.
+The maximum charitable deduction for any one year is limited based on the income level of the donor.
+Generally, the maximum deduction for an individual donor is 50% of the donor’s Adjusted Gross Income (AGI).
+If any portion of the deduction is disallowed due to this AGI limitation, the remaining deduction carries forward for a maximum of 15 years.
+For a qualified farmer, the qualified contribution deduction is limited to 100% of AGI.
 The allowable deduction reduces taxable income for both Federal and Virginia purposes.

 Example 1: Benefits of the Tax Deduction